• P+ECMH Clinic Portal

 Please join us to explore this important topic with Paige Bellenbaum, LCSW, PMH-C.

-This webinar explores the often-overlooked experiences of fathers and partners during the perinatal period.
-Participants will learn how to recognize the signs and symptoms of perinatal mood and anxiety disorders in fathers/non-birthing parents, explore the barriers they face in accessing care, and review practical, evidence-based strategies for engagement and intervention.
+This webinar explored the often-overlooked experiences of fathers and partners during the perinatal period.
+Participants learned how to recognize the signs and symptoms of perinatal mood and anxiety disorders in fathers/non-birthing parents, explored the barriers they face in accessing care, and reviewed practical, evidence-based strategies for engagement and intervention.

 • Gain a foundational understanding of key psychosocial factors in the transition to